ezEngine/docs/docs/effects/particle-effects/particle-emitters.md

 ## Burst Emitter

 This emitter type spawns particles either in one instantaneous burst or over a limited amount of time.
 It is mainly used for one-off effects like explosions, impacts, etc, which have a short lifespan.
 Once the burst emitter is finished, the particle effect will only continue to live until all spawned particles have reached the end of their life.
-For such effects the [particle effect components (TODO)](particle-effect-component.md) are typically set to auto-delete themselves after the effect is finished.
+For such effects the [particle effect components](particle-effect-component.md) are typically set to auto-delete themselves after the effect is finished.

 **Duration:** The timespan over which the emitter will distribute the spawning of the particles.
 If this is set to zero, all particles spawn at the same instant.